 Day 12 — Mekong River and Ho Chi Minh City

 Today travel by coach to the upper reaches of the storied Mekong.
 Board motorized sampans for a close-up look at river life.
 The maze of tributaries and inlets lead to tiny settlements and villages populated by fishermen and farmers who work the fertile fields.
 Stop for lunch at a local restaurant and continue by coach to Ho Chi Minh City.
+Arrive at the hotel this afternoon, where you’ll enjoy dinner on your own in this vibrant city.
 (B,L)

 Days 13 & 14 — Ho Chi Minh City